-After making Original 4-B’s Homemade Tomato Soup just once, you will not want to prepare soup from a can ever again.
+After making Original 4-B’s Homemade Tomato Soup just once, you will never want to make soup from a can again.
 If you talk about tomato soup in Montana, many people will start reminiscing about 4-B’s legendary tomato soup.

 About 4-B’s Restaurant

 The 4-B diners were established in 1947 in Montana by Bill Hainline.
-He named the restaurants after his family members who names all began with “B” – himself, his wife Buddy, his son Bill Jr., and his daughter Barbara.
+He named the restaurants after his family members whose names all began with “B” – himself, his wife Buddy, his son Bill Jr., and his daughter Barbara.

 The History of Tomatoes